Do I Even Care About Hiding My Ostomy with Clothes?

 In spite of all my tough talk, I kind of don't think I'll be able to comfortably wear anything but the six or so long, loose shirts I've found that don't show my ostomy at all.
 It would help a lot if I didn't strongly suspect that seeing the pouch bothers my *family*.
 I have to live with these people, and I feel like I have to hide the pouch even around my house.
 When I have my own apartment, I'm wearing whatever the hell I want to at home, but I'm not there yet.
 So now I wonder, to what lengths do other ostomates go to hide the pouch?
 Am I actually responsible for making sure other people are comfortable around me, or is that their job?
 One thing I do know is, better that this happens to me than to some of my friends who TOTALLY couldn't deal with it all.
 In some cases, their entire identity is wrapped up in (skanky) clothing, (no judgment cause I don't care what they wear but it gives you an idea), and they would sink into an all-consuming depression if they no longer matched their friends when they went to parties.
 I never matched anyway so whatever.
 That sounds harsh.
 I love my friends.
 They'll be cool about this because they were fine when I had no hair and my entire body was raw peeling skin.
 So I should shut up about their clothes.
 The fact that I'm obsessing over clothes in the first place is a good indicator that I've resolved all my real problems for the time being.
 But I feel like I've got something to prove, and that I won't have fully recovered as long as I'm limited to a wardrobe that doesn't even have an outfit for every day of the week.

 Nobody has to care about my rambling, which I would write in a private diary if the internet didn't encourage us all to broadcast our thoughts, but if somebody does read this I'd be interested to know how they felt about concealing their ostomy and if they had an easier time finding clothing than I do.
-I'm gonna stop before I write a novel here.
+I'm going to stop before I write a novel here.
 Peace :)

 Squeaky